dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 In the preceding markup, at the end of the request, `TempData["Message"]` is **not** deleted because `Peek` is used.
 Refreshing the page displays `TempData["Message"]`.

-The following markup is similar to the preceding code, but reads the temporary data with `Keep`:
+The following markup is similar to the preceding code, but uses `Keep` to mark the data not to be deleted at the end of the request:

 [!code-cshtml[](app-state/3.0samples/RazorPagesContacts/Pages/Customers/IndexKeep.cshtml?range=1-14)]